This MCQ tests your knowledge of the physiological and pathophysiological principles behind the GFR.

 NFP = PG – PB – πG + πB

 Your patient has liver failure and is unable to produce albumin.
-How is their net filtration pressure (NFP) altered?
+How does this affect the net filtration pressure (NFP)?

 Blood plasma oncotic pressure decreases, increasing NFP